keshavbasanwal/myBookLibrary/README.md

 - To Kill a Mocking Bird
 - The Madness of Love
 - Eurydice
-- A MIdsummer Night's Dream
+- A Midsummer Night's Dream
 - Into the Woods
-- The Unbearable LIghtness of Being
+- The Unbearable Lightness of Being
 - The Sun Also Rises
 - The Old Man and the Sea
 - The Fountainhead
-- The Picture of Dorian Gray
 - Dr. Jekyll nad Mr. Hyde
 - Frankenstein
 - Franconomics